perf is a Linux utility used to measure various performance counters on Linux.

 These are some quick notes on common usages, not complete nor perfect.

-What is consuming my CPU cycles?
+What is eating my CPU cycles?

 sudo perf top -a